zackthoutt/wine-deep-learning/README.md

 The data consists of 10 fields:

 - *Points*: the number of points WineEnthusiast rated the wine on a scale of 1-100 (though they say they only post reviews for wines that score >=80)
+- *Title*: the title of the wine review, which often contains the vintage if you're interested in extracting that feature
 - *Variety*: the type of grapes used to make the wine (ie Pinot Noir)
 - *Description*: a few sentences from a sommelier describing the wine's taste, smell, look, feel, etc.
 - *Country*: the country that the wine is from